New York Mortgage Trust Inc. (NYMT) Just Got Our Attention

-New York Mortgage Trust Inc. (NASDAQ:NYMT) went down by -2.61% from its latest closing price compared to the recent 1-year high of $4.50.
-The company’s stock price has collected -14.50% of loss in the last five trading sessions.
+New York Mortgage Trust Inc. (NASDAQ:NYMT) went down by -5.13% from its latest closing price compared to the recent 1-year high of $4.50.
+The company’s stock price has collected 2.30% of gains in the last five trading sessions.

 Is It Worth Investing in New York Mortgage Trust Inc. (NASDAQ :NYMT) Right Now?